josefmicak/remote-control/README.md

 *Languages used: HTML, CSS, JavaScript*

 Provides a way to perform remote key presses using a smart watch.
 The application has been successfully tested on a real device (Samsung Galaxy Watch Active2) and it can probably only be used on Tizen OS-based watches.
 Includes a widget.

+## Android part

+*Languages used: Java*
+Provides a way to perform remote key presses using a phone with Android OS.
+This part is still under development and there are yet features to be added.